- Kids with anger issues

 Parents can help regulate children’s emotions by limiting their exposure to angry scenes, especially unresolved parental conflicts.

-Children of all ages find adults’ anger stressful; exposure to anger exchanges between adults may sensitize children toward anger, making them more likely to become aggressive25,26.
+Children of all ages find adults’ anger stressful; exposure to anger exchanges between adults may sensitize children toward rage, making them more likely to become aggressive.25,26

 Teach Emotion Knowledge

 Teaching children emotional knowledge involves acknowledging and naming the child’s big emotions when they’re upset.
-Accepting and attending to the child’s negative emotions positively can teach them how to monitor, recognize and modulate the emotions.
+Accepting and attending to the child’s negative emotions positively can teach them how to monitor, recognize, and modulate them.

-Children with more knowledge and understanding of normal emotion have better emotion regulation skills and social competence with peers27.
+Children with more knowledge and understanding of normal emotions have better emotion regulation skills and social competence with peers.27

 Teach Signal Recognition

-Teach them to recognize the common trigger and signals from their body when they’re about to get angry.
+Teach them to recognize the common triggers and signals from their body when they’re about to get angry.

-For example, some kids will feel that their bodies are getting hot, shaking, or clenching fists.
+For example, some kids feel their bodies getting hot, shaking, or clenching fists.

-Teach Stress Management Skills and Establish Self-Care Routine
+Teach Stress Management Skills and Establish a Self-Care Routine

 Regular exercise or meditation can help reduce stress in your child’s life and promote regulation development.